What You Need to Do to Solve the Biggest Timesheet Problems

 Problem #3: Calculation Errors

 Another common problem with using outdated timesheets is calculation errors.
-Even simple mistakes like reversing numbers or adding wrong can lead to incorrect paychecks.
+Even for completely accurate timesheets an error could come during the calculation stage, like reversing numbers or adding wrong, which would lead to incorrect paychecks.
 Add overtime, time off, or paid vacation to the equation, and there’s the potential for things to get even more complicated.
 No matter how qualified your bookkeeper or accountant, the truth is that manually entering timesheet data into a payroll program will always leave room for error.

 Problem #4: Inaccurate Invoices and Estimates